Resources & Documents

 Shaw University Office of Financial Aid and Scholarships

-Financial aid at Shaw University consists of scholarships, grants, loans and jobs awarded singly or in the form of a "package" to meet a student's financial need.
-The factor of need is considered for all forms of financial assistance unless otherwise stipulated.
+Financial aid at Shaw University consists of scholarships, grants, loans, and jobs awarded singly or as a "package" to meet a student's financial needs.
+Unless otherwise

 Shaw University Experiential Learning and Career Development Center

 The Center takes pride in providing professional guidance and resources

 to Shaw students and alumni.
 Whether you are sure what you want to do after you have graduated from Shaw University or just beginning to think about what lies ahead, there is something for you in the Career Development Center.
 We invite you to visit

 the Center for assistance with your career exploration, graduate and professional school preparation, and internship and job searches.
 Its goal is to ensure you have the tools to aid your professional development and growth.

 Honda Campus All-Star Challenge

 Honda Campus All-Star Challenge (HCASC) is the first-ever academic competition between students at America's Historically Black Colleges & Universities.
 Now in its 24th season, nearly 100,000 HCASC players have demonstrated their incredible intellects and fast recall, and for their efforts, they have earned $6 million in grants from Honda for their institutions.